Christmas Pajamas

 Disciple Your Children

 How do you make discipleship a natural way of life?
-Whether it’s the younger years, the middle years, or the launching years, discipleship can easily be woven into the natural rhythms of family life.
+Whether it’s the younger years, the middle years, or the launching years, choosing to disciple your children can easily be woven into the natural rhythms of family life.
 It can start with simple questions about the beauty around you in creation or reading Bible stories at bedtime.
-You can discuss right choices or natural consequences of bad choices.
+You can discuss the right choices or natural consequences of bad choices.
 You can talk about school and life through a biblical lens.
 You can do a book study with your teens, host a backyard Bible club this summer for your elementary-age neighborhood kids, or read Bible stories to your little ones.
 It does not have to be hard or complicated, but it does have to be intentional.
 Talk with your children when you wake, when you walk, and when you wind down to sleep (see Deuteronomy 6).
-So that pretty much means disciple your kids all throughout your days.
+So that pretty much means disciple your children all throughout your days.
 Do not leave it up to the church.
-They are there to partner with parents not replace biblical teaching in the home.
-In order to disciple your children, you want to open the doors of communication so it is regular and natural and you will want to lead…
+The church is there to partner with parents, not replace biblical teaching in the home.
+In order to disciple your children, you want to open the doors of communication so it is regular and natural,…